fullstackreact/30-days-of-react/day-03/post.md

 So far, JSX code is pretty simple - we have one `<h1>` element and three custom `<Entry>` components inside a `<div>`.

-> Our `Journal` component wraps multiple components (and one element) with a `<div>` to satisfy one of the most important rules in React - all components must return one root element.
+> Our `Journal` component wraps multiple components (and one element) with a `<div>` to satisfy an important rule in React - all components must return one root element.

-> To understand difference between elements and components: React **elements** are JavaScript copies of `<div>`, `<h1>`, `<p>`, and other HTML elements we know and love.
+> React **elements** are JavaScript copies of `<div>`, `<h1>`, `<p>`, and other HTML elements we know and love.
 Elements are readily available in JSX and don't need to be defined.
-On the other hand, components are manually created (or imported) pieces of UI.
+On the other hand, React **components** are manually created (or imported) pieces of UI.

-Finally, let's see how to pass string values to `<Entry>`, so every instance displays different text instead of the static text they have now.
+Finally, let's see how to pass string values to `<Entry>`, so every instance displays different text instead of the static lorem ipsum text they have now.

 ## Customize components

+Component reusability in React is only possible because of props, a feature that allows you to pass data into components.

-Props are key to component reusability in React.
-In a way, passing props to a component is like passing arguments to a function.
+Using props to pass data to a component is like passing arguments to a function.
 You can pass any type or number of JavaScript values via props, and use those values to customize the content, appearance, functionality, and other aspects of the component.

 The syntax for setting props in React is similar to setting attributes in HTML.